top of page

 Descent Into the Underworld

-Inanna is often represented as a lion and her other symbol is the star, referring to Venus which is assigned to her.
+Inanna is often represented as a Lion and her other symbol is the star, referring to Venus which is assigned to her.
 In her temples and places of worship, her priestesses served her as sacred prostitutes.
-The original Dance of the Seven Veils was Inanna’s descent into the Underworld, her sister Ereshkigal’s realm, where she was gradually stripped naked as she passed through the seven gates.
+The original Dance of the Seven Veils reenacted Inanna’s descent into the Underworld, her sister Ereshkigal’s realm, where she was gradually stripped naked as she passed through the seven gates.
 First went her crown, next earrings, then necklace, breast pins, belt of birthstones, then bracelets and finally her gown.
 No acts of procreation took place on earth while Inanna was in the Underworld.

 Sexual Liberation & the Creative Force